qdrant/landing_page/qdrant-landing/content/documentation/tutorials/raptor-langchain.md

 rag_chain.invoke("How to use Qdrant with LangChain?
 Give a Python code snippet.")
 ```

-### Deploying the Langchain pipeline
+## Deploying the Langchain Application on Scaleway
 Scaleway has serverless [Functions](https://www.scaleway.com/en/serverless-functions/) and serverless [Jobs](https://www.scaleway.com/en/serverless-jobs/) -- ideal for embedding creation when doing a bulk operation.

-Scaleway gives us a lot of power and flexibility in terms of deploying the applications.
-Their French deployment regions e.g.[Render with P100](https://www.scaleway.com/en/gpu-render-instances/) mean it's excellent for network latency and data sovereignty.
+Their French deployment regions e.g. France are excellent for network latency and data sovereignty.
+Need a GPU?
+[Render with P100](https://www.scaleway.com/en/gpu-render-instances/) is there for you.

-The deployment is as simple as running any other Python application.